NerdUnited-SysOps/blockfabric-ceremony/README.md

 Room

-Not controlled by NU (i.e., hotel suite / conference room)
+* Not controlled by NU (i.e., hotel suite / conference room)

-Access based on pre-defined list of attendees
+* Access based on pre-defined list of attendees

-Individual outside to check attendee list and grant admission
+* Individual outside to check attendee list and grant admission

-Sign in/out sheet
+* Sign in/out sheet

-ID checks
+* ID checks

 (Un)Authorized devices

-Sign on door

-No cell phones
+* Mobile Devices

-No tablets
+* tablets

-No “smart” devices
+* “smart” devices

-Assumptions
+## Assumptions

 Nerd will provide an independent auditor (Casey spoke with Tom about this today, Tom will arrange for a CPA to attend and observe).

 The brand may ask for Nerd Provided participants to submit to a background check but time must be allowed to perform the background check, this will be at the brand’s discretion and expense.

-Script
+## Technical Script

 System Administrator verifies that recording equipment is functioning properly and recording the ceremony.